THEY-Consulting/THEY-Consulting.github.io/content/blog/a-beginners-guide-to-terraform.md

 As you can see these are a lot of steps that do not change much between different deployments, at most the code being cloned in step #5 has changed.

-Terraform (or any other IaC platform for that matter) let's us encapsulate all these repetitive steps in actual **code** and takes care of running all these steps programatically, so that we can just sit back, relax and see Terraform do the hard work.
+Terraform (or any other IaC platform for that matter) lets us encapsulate all these repetitive steps in actual **code** and takes care of running all these steps programatically, so that we can just sit back, relax and see Terraform do the hard work.

 ## How does Terraform work?